 - Sports such as football, hockey, surfing and water skiing

 - Injuries such as gunshots or stab wounds

 What are the indications?

-The signs of a spinal cord injury are based on the degree and site of the spinal cord that is damaged.
+The signs of a spinal cord injury are due to the degree and site of the spinal cord that incurs damage.